sheldonrampton/recruiter/README.txt

 Building the distribution
 -------------------------

-Follow this instructions to build the distribution from scratch, e.g. using the latest development version from the Git repository.
-If you have downloaded an already packaged tarball, you can skip these steps and jump directly to the installation instructions.
+Follow these instructions to build the distribution from scratch, e.g. using the latest development version from the Git repository.
+If you have downloaded an already packaged tarball, you don't need to do this.

 Recruiter is distributed with several .make files and one .profile file.
 The .make files define what packages must be downloaded and the .profile file is